WHILE828282/jester-ai-agent/README.md

 ✅ **The mascot runs autonomously** (scheduled posts + replies + metrics loops)
 ✅ **During development, visible errors were not “hand fixed” by the creator** — the goal was transparency
 ✅ The creator’s role was **mostly operational**: launching runs / checking that the system executes
-✅ The system is designed so that **Groq can fix failures and patch code automatically** (if enabled)
+✅ The system is designed so that **Groq can fix failures and patch code automatically**

 This repository is kept **open and readable** so anyone who understands code can verify:
 - how the automation works